tuyenld/circuitlover/_posts/2020-12-11-connect-Pi-Zero-to-internet.md

     Important note
   </div>
   <div class="border border-t-0 border-red-400 rounded-b bg-red-100 px-4 py-3 text-red-700">
-    <p>If it doesn't work, disable antivirus program in your computer and try again.
-You may also need to disable and enable <strong>network sharing </strong> in your Window computer.</p>
+    <p>If it doesn't work, disable <strong> antivirus/firewall </strong> programs in your computer and try again.
+You may also need to disable and enable <strong>network sharing </strong> in your Window computer several times until it works.</p>
   </div>
 </div>